MaxManthey/intro-to-ts/README.md

 TypeScript is continuously rising in popularity.
 The "State Of JavaScript" Survey proves just that
 - TypeScript is by far the most popular [JavaScript Flavour](https://2022.stateofjs.com/en-US/other-tools/#javascript_flavors).
-- People use TypeScript [more](https://2022.stateofjs.com/en-US/usage/) then they use JavaScript
+- People use TypeScript [more](https://2022.stateofjs.com/en-US/usage/) than they use JavaScript.

 ## Resources